 Upper-ocean dynamics concerns the study of the causes and consequences of flows in the ocean mixed layer and upper pycnocline, including eddies, fronts, filaments, waves, and turbulence.
 Understanding the dynamics of these flows is critical for understanding and predicting climate because the upper ocean connects the atmosphere (where humans are pumping greenhouse gases) to the deep ocean, where most of the excess heat those gases trap end up.

 I’m particularly interested in submesoscale flows in the upper ocean.
 Those are 0.1-10 km eddies and fronts and filaments associated with large vertical velocities.
 I’m part of the (S-MODE), a NASA Earth Venture Suborbital-3 (EVS-3) mission that aims to test the hypothesis that submesoscale ocean dynamics make important contributions to the vertical exchange of climate and biological tracers in the upper ocean.
-S-MODE field efforts will occur in the California Current, consisting of a two-week pilot experiment, likely in fall 2021, and two month-long intensive operations periods (IOPs) in the following years.
+S-MODE started with a two-week Pilot Campaign in fall 2021.
+Two month-long intensive operations periods (IOPs) will take place, one in fall 2022 and the other in spring 2023.

-As part of S-MODE, we will deploy an array of saildrones in kilometer-scale formation.
+As part of S-MODE, we are deploying an array of saildrones in kilometer-scale formation.
 Saildrones are robotic sailboats rigged with atmospheric and oceanic sensors.
 Critical observations in S-MODE are velocity profiles from ADCP on saildrones.
 These will yield unprecedented estimates of submesoscale velocity gradients.
 I’m leading this saildrone effort, and there are opportunities for students to work with me on S-MODE data.

 I was also involved in the Saildrone component of the (ATOMIC), led by Chelle Gentemann.
 As part of ATOMIC, we deployed three saildrones off French Guiana, Suriname and Guyana, where they criss-crossed North Brazil Current Rings.
 I’m using ATOMIC saildrone data to study submesoscale velocity gradients and fronts in the tropics.